crownstone/website/05-team.md

 {% include snippets/row-begin %}
 {% include snippets/column-begin colsize="12" %}

 # Vision

+Crownstone: indoor positioning hardware for smart homes using artificial intelligence to automatically react to someone's presence.

-In the future indoor positioning is going to be bigger than outdoor positioning (GPS).
-Our homes and offices will never be smart if they do not know where we are!
+Our first bet is that in the future **indoor positioning** will be a larger market than outdoor positioning (GPS).
+Very straightforward, our homes and offices will **never be smart** if they do not **know where we are**!

-There will be a time that every power outlet and light socket will have a chip.
+Our second bet is that every device will get a chip, in particular power outlets and lights.
 A smart outlet brings comfort, safety, and energy savings.
-There are many, many more power outlets than smartphones in the world.
+There are many more power outlets than smartphones in the world.
 That's the potential impact of a company like Crownstone!
-Billions of low-energy chips!
+Billions of human acts automated.
 Billions of energy savings each year!

+The core values of Crownstone are saving time, quality time, and transparency.
+We automate so people have more time.
+We bring comfort and want people to enjoy their homes.
+We operate customer-centric and privacy-aware.
+Your data is yours.

 {% include snippets/column-end %}
 {% include snippets/column-begin %}